 |Marketing features||Weebly Promote is an integrated Newsletter service that makes it easy to run a campaign.
 You send subscribers news, product infos, special deals etc. Adding products from your store is super easy.||There’s an integration with Mailchimp and recently, they also released a beta version of their own email marketing solution Squarespace Email Campaigns.|

 Winner: Clearly Weebly!
-It’s strange that Squarespace doesn’t have an app store yet.
-Their upgrades are limited since they add extra features themselves when they deem them important enough.
+Squarespace’s app selection is very limited and they are all third-party extensions.
+Weebly, on the other hand, has apps of its own which tend to be higher quality overall.
 A little side-note: if apps are important to you, you should also check out Wix and their App Market.
 Wix seems to put a lot more effort into it than Weebly.

 You can test Squarespace and Weebly without entering your payment information.
 A free domain is included the first year when you pick a 1-year plan.
 E-mail is always optional.
 Monthly plans are more flexible, but also more expensive compared to 1-year subscriptions.
 Weebly even provides a two-year plan subscription to save even more (only recommended when you absolutely certain you will stick with them).